-Everyone an Investor: An Interview with Dalton Conley
+Everyone Is An Investor: An Interview with Dalton Conley

 In the industrial society model, job growth is what drives the economy, and consumption is what drives job growth.
 Most politicians are obsessed with jobs as the main avenue to economic security -- the idea that we need to create more and more jobs, and find people to fill those jobs.

 But in our post-industrial society, we should be thinking about ourselves as an investor class, as global capital managers.
 Society as a whole could control a certain amount of wealth that allows us to grow our economy and achieve individual security that's independent of the vagaries of a fluid job market.

 What's wrong with an economy that's based on jobs?

 It's not environmentally sustainable.
 The job growth model requires a growing consumption base, and this doesn't help us preserve our natural resources.